Selection mechanisms in front invasion: Linear marginal stability

 in $L^2$ in terms of $\|\rme^{\eta \cdot} u_0(\cdot)\|_{L^2}$.
 Inspecting the right-hand side, we then observe that $(\mathcal{L}-\lambda)$ is bounded invertible on $L^2_{\mathrm{exp},\eta}(\mathbb{R})$ if and only if $\rme^{\eta \cdot }G_\lambda(\cdot)\in L^1(\mathbb{R})$.
 This integrability requirement implies that the spatial roots leading to the spectral projection $P_\lambda^s$ must all lie to the left of the line $\mathrm{Re}(z)=-\eta$ in the complex plane while the spatial roots lending to the definition of $P_\lambda^u$ must all lie to the right of this line.
 In other words, the spectrum in $L^2_{\mathrm{exp},\eta}$ is given through

 Clearly, when interested in pointwise stability, one would like to optimize the chosen weight $\eta$.
 One simple approach would be to first for a given $\eta$, find the most unstable $\lambda$, that is, look for values of $\lambda$ so that $\Re\lambda$ is maximal in $\sigma_\eta$.
-To do this, one solves $d_c(\lambda,\rmi k -\eta)=0$ for $\lambda$ as a function of $\nu=\rmi k-\eta$ so that maximality implies $ \frac{\rmd\Re\lambda}{\rmd\Im\nu}=0. $ At the same time, one would look for an optimal choice of $\eta$ that minimizes that maximum, so that $ \frac{\rmd\Re\lambda}{\rmd\Re\nu}=0. $ By the Cauchy-Riemann equations for the complex analytic function function $\lambda(\nu)$ this then also implies $\frac{\rmd\Im\lambda}{\rmd\Re\nu}=0$ and $\frac{\rmd\Im\lambda}{\rmd\Im\nu}=0$.
-Together, we see that the min-max condition $ \min_\eta\max_k \lambda(k-\rmi\eta) $ leads to a solution of $\frac{\rmd\lambda}{\rmd\nu}=0$, satisfied at double roots $d(\lambda,\nu)=\partial_\nu(\lambda,\nu)=0$.
+To do this, one solves $d_c(\lambda,\rmi k -\eta)=0$ for $\lambda$ as a function of $\nu=\rmi k-\eta$ so that maximality implies $ \frac{\rmd\,\Re\lambda}{\rmd\,\Im\nu}=0. $ At the same time, one would look for an optimal choice of $\eta$ that minimizes that maximum, so that $ \frac{\rmd\,\Re\lambda}{\rmd\,\Re\nu}=0. $ By the Cauchy-Riemann equations for the complex analytic function function $\lambda(\nu)$ this then also implies $\frac{\rmd\,\Im\lambda}{\rmd\,\Re\nu}=0$ and $\frac{\rmd\,\Im\lambda}{\rmd\Im\nu}=0$.
+Together, we see that the min-max condition { $ \min_\eta\max_k \Re \lambda(k-\rmi\eta) $} leads to a solution of $\frac{\rmd\lambda}{\rmd\nu}=0$, satisfied at double roots $d(\lambda,\nu)=\partial_\nu(\lambda,\nu)=0$.

 One comes to a similar conclusion when inspecting the stable and unstable spectral sets and attempting to separate the two by \emph{some} vertical line $\Re\nu=-\eta$ in the complex plane.
 One can show that instabilities always lead to $\Re\nu<0$ so that the weight in fact enforces decay in the direction of propagation~\cite[Remark 6.6]{HolzerScheelPointwiseGrowth}.
-Obstructions to this separation are the collision points between stable and unstable spatial roots $\nu$, precisely the pinched double roots described above, and more generally points where stable and unstable roots possess equal real part, a set in the $\lambda$-plane referred to as the absolute spectrum; see~\cite{AbsoluteSpecArndBjorn}.
+Obstructions to this separation are the collision points between stable and unstable spatial roots $\nu$, precisely the pinched double roots described above, and more generally points where stable and unstable roots possess equal real part, a set in the $\lambda$-plane referred to as the absolute spectrum when equipped with a Morse index condition; see~\cite{AbsoluteSpecArndBjorn}.
 Those points $\lambda_*$ all form obstructions to finding a weight $\rme^{\eta \xi}$ so that $\rme^{\eta \cdot }G_\lambda(\cdot)\in L^1(\mathbb{R})$ for all $\Re\lambda\geq\Re\lambda_*$.
+Commonly, pinched double roots indeed mark endpoints of curves of absolute spectrum but, unfortunately, not always: the pinching condition does not in general coincide with the Morse index condition, which requires an equal number of roots $\nu$ with real parts larger than and less than the double root.
+A simple counter example is the uncoupled system